jpuccia/GetData-RunAnalysis/CodeBook.md

 ## Variables

 The variables for the tidy data set are the averages of the standard deviation and mean data variables by test subject and activity from the combined raw data files.
+Variables prefixed with a "t" denote time domain variables.
+Variables that have "Std" in the name represent the standard deviation and variables with "Mean" represent the mean.
+The variables that are previed with "Angle" are the angle between two vectors and are in radians/sec.
 A complete list is shown below.

 subject
 activity